MasakazuKurata/tutorial/README.md

     }
 ```

-Now use your favourite editor (i.e., emacs) to open the file and pick one or the other solution, or merge the two things into one that is different from both.
+Now use your favourite editor (i.e., emacs) to open the file and pick one, or the other solution, or merge the two things into one that is different from both.
 (Emacs offers the `smerge-ediff` mode to give a nice graphical interface to resolve merge conflicts.)

 After we resolved the conflict git status will show
 ```